 How to set up Shopify Storefront MCP

 The Storefront MCP requires zero setup from the merchant side.
 Every Shopify store already has the endpoint active.
-To connect an AI agent, point your MCP client to:
+To connect an AI agent, point your MCP client to your store’s endpoint:

 https://{your-store}.myshopify.com/api/mcp

 No API keys are needed.
 The server exposes read-only tools for product search, cart operations, and policy queries.
 This is ideal for building customer-facing AI shopping assistants that help visitors find products and complete purchases.
-For developers building these assistants, Shopify provides a full tutorial at shopify.dev.
+For developers building these assistants, Shopify provides a full tutorial in its developer documentation.

 How to set up the community admin MCP server